Leeds Date Ideas

 There are so many things to do in Leeds for couples, Leeds city is always buzzing – everywhere you turn there’s something going on.
 There is an endless list of fun things to do in Leeds.
 If you are tired of the usual sightseeing recommendations?
 Then this created by Clayton Hotel Leeds is the list is for you!
-Here’s our suggestions for unique couples’ activities in Leeds:
+Here are our suggestions for unique things to do as a couple in Leeds:

 Catch a film and eat some amazing pizza at Everyman Cinema.
 Here you can swap soft drinks and bad quality hotdogs for a nice glass of red and a slice of freshly made pizza – served right to your seat.

 They show a wide array of mainstream, independent and classic films along with special events, launches and a calendar of live satellite broadcasts.
 There is something for everyone at Everyman.
 It is on the top of this list for romantic things to do in Leeds.